 Audit Committee.
-Our Audit Committee currently consists of directors Patrick S. Jones, Nicolas Barthelemy, Gerhard F. Burbach, and Laura M. Clague.
-Mr. Jones is the chair of the Audit Committee.
-Our Board of Directors has determined that each of Patrick S. Jones, Nicolas Barthelemy, Gerhard F. Burbach, and Laura M. Clague, is independent and financially literate under the current rules and regulations of the SEC and Nasdaq, and that Patrick S. Jones qualifies as an "audit committee financial expert" within the meaning of the rules and regulations of the SEC.
+Our Audit Committee is currently chaired by Patrick S. Jones; Laura M. Clague has been appointed to succeed Mr. Jones as Audit Committee chair effective as of the Annual Meeting.
+Our Board has determined that each member of the Audit Committee is independent and financially literate under the current rules and regulations of the SEC and Nasdaq and that Mr. Jones and Ms. Clague each qualify as an "audit committee financial expert" within the meaning of the rules and regulations of the SEC.

-Our Audit Committee oversees our corporate accounting and financial reporting process and our enterprise risk management process, and assists our Board of Directors in monitoring our financial systems and our legal and regulatory compliance.
+The Audit Committee oversees our corporate accounting and financial reporting process and our enterprise risk management process, and assists our Board in monitoring our financial systems and our legal and regulatory compliance.
 Our Audit Committee is authorized to, among other things: